-At the heart of the social justice story is a moral case, a call to teachers and school leaders to scrutinise beliefs and values in order to better align the practices of schooling with the ethical commitments of a liberal, multicultural society.
+At the heart of the social justice story is a moral case, a call to teachers and school leaders to scrutinize beliefs and values in order to better align the practices of schooling with the ethical commitments of a liberal, multicultural society.
 In this sense, the social justice narrative of inclusion is about becoming better persons and raising the ethical standards of American society.

-Since the implementation of federal accountability reforms in the late 1990s and early 2000s, the social justice narrative of inclusive education in America has been augmented and perhaps superseded by a new policy story that, while it does not explicitly seek inclusion, has profound implications for the education of students with disabilities.
+Since the implementation of federal accountability reforms in the late 1990's and early 2000's, the social justice narrative of inclusive education in America has been augmented and perhaps superceded by a new policy story that, while it does not explicitly seek inclusion, has profound implications for the education of students with disabilities.
 It is a technocratic tale of public school accountability and academic improvement.
 This development reflects the resurgence of technocratic government practices in the United States and England (Clarence, 2002).
-Numerous scholars in the field of educational leadership have noted the utilisation of technocratic approaches to school management during the era of neo-liberal accountability reform (Bolton, 2011; Crow, 2012; Fink, 2005; McCulloch, 2002; Smyth, 2005).

 Federal education policies, including revisions of the Individuals with Disabilities Education Act (IDEA) and the 2001 No Child Left Behind, have re-narrated inclusion as a social by-product of a complex set of administrative efficiencies and technical achievements that systematically produce higher test scores among children.
 Government agencies interact with other government agencies in a hierarchy of administrative pressure, the higher levels compelling the lower levels, on a playing field of public school test score data.
-The goal is to produce efficiencies of human action, in school organisation, classroom instruction, and student learning, as evidenced in continuous rises in standardised reading and mathematics test scores (Ravitch, 2010).
+The goal is to produce efficiencies of human action, in school organization, classroom instruction, and student learning, as evidenced in continuous rises in standardized reading and mathematics test scores (Ravitch, 2010).

 The new technocratic story does not overtly value or seek the integration of students with disabilities in general education settings.
 It offers no grand moral vision of friendships among diverse citizens or a community united by acceptance for human differences.
-It envisions human society not as a space of interactions and relationships defined by moral pursuits but as a grand accounting ledger with behaviour consequences, a data administration system where increased test scores are synonymous with improved teaching and learning.
-It promises to, in the words of educational historian Diane Ravitch (2010, p.11), 'fix education by applying the principles of business, organization, management, law, and marketing and by developing a good data-collection system that provides the information necessary to incentivize the workforce - principals, teachers, and students - with appropriate rewards and sanctions'.
+It envisions human society not as a space of interactions and relationships defined by moral pursuits but as a grand accounting ledger with behavior consequences, a data administration system where increased test scores are synonymous with improved teaching and learning.
+It promises to, in the words of educational historian Diane Ravitch (2010, p.11), "fix education by applying the principles of business, organization, management, law, and marketing and by developing a good data-collection system that provides the information necessary to incentivize the workforce - principals, teachers, and students - with appropriate rewards and sanctions."